asalber/asalber.github.io/statistics/manual/introduction.md

 Usually, the population study is conducted on samples drawn from it.

 The sample study only gives an approximate knowledge of the population.
-But in most cases is *enough*.
+But in most cases it is *enough*.

 ### Sample size determination

 One of the most interesting questions that arise:

-The answer depends of several factors, as the population variability or the desired reliability for extrapolations on the population.
+The answer depends of several factors, as the population variability or the desired reliability for extrapolations to the population.

-Unfortunately we can’t answer that question until the end of the course, but in general, the most individuals have the sample, the more reliable will be the conclusions on the population, but also the study will be longer and more expensive.
+Unfortunately we can not answer that question until the end of the course, but in general, the most individuals the sample has, the more reliable will the conclusions be on the population, but also the study will be longer and more expensive.

 **Example**.
 To understand what a sufficient sample size means we can use a picture example.
-A digital photography consist in a lot of small points called pixels disposed in an big array layout with rows and columns (the more rows and columns, the more resolution has the picture).
-Here the picture is the population and every pixel is and individual.
+A digital photography consist of a lot of small points called pixels disposed in an big array layout with rows and columns (the more rows and columns, the more resolution the picture has).
+Here the picture is the population and every pixel is an individual.
 Every pixel has a colour and it's the variability of colours what forms the picture motif.

 *How many pixels must we take in a sample in order to know the motif of a picture?*

 The answer depends on the variability of colours in the picture.
 If all the pixels in the picture are of the same colour, only one pixel is required to know the motif.
 But, if there is a lot of variability in the colours, a large sample size will be required.

 The image below contains a small sample of the pixels of a picture.
 Could you find out the motif of the picture?

 ![Picture with low resolution.](img/introduction/sample_windmill1.jpg "Picture with low resolution."){: .img-center}